kontena/docs/advanced/install-master/aws-ec2.md

 ## Updating Kontena Platform Master

-By default, Kontena Platform Master will track `latest` version tag of Kontena, and will auto-update when the host is rebooted.
-This auto-update process can be forced by executing following command in the Kontena Platform Master host:
+By default, thr Kontena Platform Master will track the `latest` version tag of Kontena, and will auto-update when the host is rebooted.
+This auto-update process can be forced by executing the following command in the Kontena Platform Master host:

 ```
 $ sudo systemctl restart kontena-server-api